This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 Refund Processing Time

-- Original payment made by check: The refund will be made by check and mailed to the address on file with the college within ten business days of the request.
+- Original payment made by cash or check: The refund will be made by check and mailed to the address on file with the college within ten business days of the request.

-- Original payment made by credit card: the refund will be made in the form of a credit back to the charge card that originally paid tuition.
+- Original payment made by credit/debit card made online will be refunded as a credit back on to the charge card

-OC participates in several tuition waivers.
-Please visit OC's website for a current listing of waiver rates at olympic.edu/paying-college/tuition-funding-opportunities.
+Olympic College participates in several tuition waivers.
+Please visit Tuition Funding Opportunities webpage for a current listing of waiver rates.

 - Running Start: Eligible low income students meeting fee waiver criteria will have all mandatory fees and tuition waived for enrollment in credits over 15 or over combined 1.2 Full Time Equivalent (FTE).
 Does not include consumable program fees.
-Contact the Running Start Office or visit OC's website at: olympic.edu/current-students/running-start for the fee waiver application form.
+Contact the Running Start Office or visit the Olympic College Running Start webpage for the fee waiver application form.

-- Gold Star Family: All tuition and fees are waived for a child or spouse of an eligible veteran or National Guard member who became totally disabled or lost their life while engaged in active federal military or naval service.
-For information, contact 360473-2821, MVP@olympic.edu, olympic.edu/services/military-and-veteran-programs.
+- Washington State 100%: All tuition and fees are waived for a child or spouse of an eligible veteran or National Guard member who became totally disabled or lost their life while engaged in active federal military or naval service.
+For information, contact 360-473-2821, MVP@olympic.edu, or visit the Military & Veteran Programs website.

 - Children and spouse of deceased or disabled law enforcement officers of firefighters: A 50% waiver of tuition for children or surviving spouses of deceased or disabled law enforcement officers or firefighters who have died or become totally disabled in the line of duty.
 The student must begin their course of study within 10 years of high school graduation.